-The RTSJ 1.0 supports access to physical memory via a memory manager and one or more memory filters.
-The goal of the memory manager is to provide a single interface with which the programmer can interact in order to access memory with a particular characteristic.
-A memory filter enables access to a particular type of physical memory.
-Memory filters may be dynamically added and removed from the system, and there can only be a single filter for each memory type.
-The memory manager is unaware of the physical addresses of each type of memory.
-This is encapsulated by the filters.
-The filters also know the virtual memory characteristics that have been allocated to their memory type.
+Originally, the RTSJ supported access to physical memory via a memory manager and one or more memory filters.
+The goal of the memory manager was to provide a single interface with which the programmer can interact in order to access memory with a particular characteristic.
+A memory filter provided access to a particular type of physical memory.
+Memory filters could be dynamically added and removed from the system, and there could only be a single filter for each memory type.
+The memory manager was unaware of the physical addresses of each type of memory.
+This was encapsulated by the filters.
+The filters also know the virtual memory characteristics that had been allocated to their memory type.
 For example, whether the memory is readable or writable.

-In theory, any developer can create a new physical memory filter and register it with the PMM.
+In theory, any developer could create a new physical memory filter and register it with the PMM.
 However, the programming of filters is difficult for the following reasons.